Skip to main content

 password: "{{DATABASE_PASSWORD}}"

-# preActions: ""ATTACH IF NOT EXISTS 'ducklake:metadata.ducklake' As my_ducklake (DATA_PATH 'file_path/');USE my_ducklake;"
+# preActions: "ATTACH IF NOT EXISTS 'ducklake:metadata.ducklake' As my_ducklake (DATA_PATH 'file_path/');USE my_ducklake;"

-Any Database
+Connect Starlake to Any JDBC Database

 application: